 Maruti Suzuki bullish on CNG models, aims to double CNG car sales this fiscal

-Maruti Suzuki bullish on CNG models, aims to double CNG car sales this fiscal2 min read .
-Updated: 14 Nov 2021, 02:25 PM IST
+Maruti Suzuki bullish on CNG models, aims to double CNG car sales this fiscal

 Maruti Suzuki currently offers CNG versions in Alto, S-presso, WagonR, Eeco, TourS, Ertiga and Super Carry.